-11.12.
-Development Team Review
+12. Development Team Review

 Experience and Capacity must have approval prior to the Ohio LIHTC proposal application.
-The Experience and Capacity Standards Policy outlines the minimum eligibility and evaluation criteria.
-Applicants will not be allowed to submit a proposal application unless Experience and Capacity has been approved by OHFA staff for 4% LIHTC.
+The [Experience and Capacity Standards Policy](#) outlines the minimum eligibility and evaluation criteria.
+Applicants will not be allowed to submit a proposal application unless Experience and Capacity has been approved by OHFA staff.
 Applicants should allow one month for OHFA to review and respond to Experience and Capacity submission.